rjhintz/git_workflows/gitflow_awsweek.md

 messages](https://help.github.com/articles/closing-issues-via-commit-messages/)
 to automatically close issues in GitHub, though this may not be appropriate for many issues that have ongoing content additions or revisions.

+* Navigate to the base project
+* Select `New pull request` button
+* Compare changes using `compare across forks` link
+* Make sure base fork is base project and its base is `master`
+* Change `head fork` to your fork and compare is `master` ' Redview pull request text and review change diff

 ## Delete Branch
 After work has been merged by the branch maintainer,